npdias/Generative-Heuristic-Operations-for-Simulated-Traits/README.md

+# Generative Heuristic Operations for Simulated Traits
-# Modular Framework for Dynamic Digital Personalities
+*A Modular Framework for Dynamic Digital Personalities*

 ## **Abstract**